SekiAlpha/Section-7-Sandbox/README.md

 # Naming Schema
   SANDBOX_"Version Number"_"Custom"
-  - Version Number: "x-x-x"
+  - Version Number: "x.x.x" Major, Minor, Bugfix.
+One thing to note is that periods in arma are only registered as "%2e".
-  - Custom: If the sandbox is not using the default base add a custom name to differetiate your sandbox
+  - Custom: If the sandbox is not using the default base add a custom name to differetiate your sandbox.

 # How to make another Sandbox
   1. Download the most up to date Sandbox from the releases tab.